 Here are a few things to consider:

 - Do you have photographs?
-This will not only up the amount publications are willing to pay, but may also be the clincher in sealing the deal.
+This increases the amount publications are willing to pay.
+It might also be the clincher in sealing the deal.
+Make sure you own the copyright before you commit to sharing photographs with the publication.

 - How organised are you?
-Should you ever be embroiled in legal battles over the story, you should be able to provide a record of all conversations with potential buyers.
+Should you ever be embroiled in legal battles over the story, you need to be able to provide a record of all conversations with potential buyers.

 Step 2: Research